boymaas/clocks/README.markdown

 Implementation of a webdsl on top op compojure, uses ring, compojure and scriptjure as serverside foundation, and jquery on the clientside.

+Abstracts away some of the tedious boilerplate we all hate so much.

 ## Usage

+Clocks exports a new route parameter called `PAGE` which can be used to set a prefix.
+For example:

+       (PAGE "/" index)

+Which will generate all the routes neccessary to render all individual blocks of code.

+## Description

+`defpage` can be used to generate a page in which blocks can be accessed independitly from the rest of the system.

+This is implemented by scanning the source for special forms.

+`block` indicates a piece of code which can be accessed via a seperate route. these routes are defined by their path in the tree seperated by dots

+    (defblock my-reusable-interactive-block [param1 param2 param3 ...]
+        ..code.. )

+    (defpage my-interactive-page [param1 param2]
+        [:html (block level1 []
+               ..code...
+               (blcok level2 []
+                      ..code..
+                      (block level3 []
+                             ...code..
+                             (callblock :my-reusable-interactive-block local-name-of-block))))

+    (defroutes example
+       (PAGE "/ajax-page" my-interactive-page))

+Routes and seperate functions are created to seperate blocks of functionality.
+In this case level3 can be reached by sending a request to:

+    /ajax-page.level1.level2.level3

+and the complete page render at:

+   /ajax-page

+## Javascript and javascript macro's

+See for more information `clocks/defjs` and `clocks/jquery`.

+    ($id-on-event :login-form-email keyup
+                 ($id-reload :validate {:email ($id-value :login-form-email)}))

+## REUSABLE BLOCKS

+Reusable blocks can be defined by `defblock`.
+These can be called with `callblock` from whithin a page.

+    (defblock name [params] ...)

+These are called from withing a page using

+    (callblock name var-pointing-to-predefined-block)

+# IMPLEMENTATION

+A short explanation of the implementations:

+0. *expand callblock*
+   for now all callblocks get expanded first, so the tree walker automaticly finds the correct paths and can create a function of them.

+1. *extract special forms & register routes* code traverses the tree finding the special forms, currently `block` and `callblock` and stores them into a vector capturing all relevant informaiton including the path into the code.

+2. *generate functions and routes* seperate functions are defined with a standard prefix so the namespace doesn't get polluted.

+3. *generate routes*
+   `(PAGE "route" page-id)` macro generates all the routes needed for the seperate blocks.

+4. *per block session and parameter wrapping* special vars are introduced for the blocks and helper functions.
+Binding is done over the called block.
+Extra bindings can be provided wrapping the routes as usual using a ring handler.
+   `r* s* p* method* routes*`

+# Larger example

 For complete example see `examples/login.clj`.